South Koreans vote for new president in wake of Yoon's ouster over martial law | Politics

 The election commission says voting began at 6 am (GMT +0900 hrs) at 14,295 polling stations nationwide that will close at 8 pm.
 Observers say the winner could emerge as early as midnight.

-Lee, whose Democratic Party led the legislative effort to oust Yoon, has emerged as the clear frontrunner in opinion surveys released in recent weeks.
+Lee, whose Democratic Party led the legislative effort to oust Yoon, has emerged as the clear front-runner in opinion surveys released in recent weeks.
+In a Facebook posting on Tuesday, Lee called for voters to ''deliver a stern and resolute judgement'' against the conservatives following the months of political turmoil.

-More than 15 million people already have cast ballots during a two-day early voting period last week, accounting for nearly 35% of the country's 44.4 million eligible voters.
+Around 2.5 million people had cast their ballots nationwide as of 8 am, the National Election Commission said.
+More than 15 million people had already voted during a two-day early voting period last week, accounting for nearly 35% of the country's 44.4 million eligible voters.

 Final pitches made by rival candidates In his final campaign speeches Monday, Lee promised to revitalise the economy, reduce inequality and ease national divisions.
 He urged the people to vote for him, arguing that a win by Kim would allow Yoon's ''rebellion forces'' to return.